fidodogtraining/fidodogtraining.github.io/_autopages/about.md

 After adopting my third dog (a silly little muppet mix named Tchotchke), I realized there was another thing I could do to help further the Postitive Reinforcement message; learn to groom in a way that respects the dog's boundaries.
 Trips to the groomer were always stressful.
-Sprocket and Tchothcke would have to be dragged into the tub and came home exhausted and clearly unhappy.
+Sprocket and Tchotchke would have to be dragged into the tub and came home exhausted and clearly unhappy.
 I didn't like putting them through it, but their coats needed professional care.
 Even my English Lab, Molly, hated going for baths, and she was a pretty easy-going gal.
 I became determined to find another way, and attended Bingo
 Institute of Grooming to learn how to bathe, clip and scissor.